whistlegraph/aesthetic-computer/README.txt

 Today:

 - [x] More immediate coding.
-  - [] Add connection flashes to coding.
+  - [-] Any code that doesn't parse just print out if no piece is running or show an error notice if a piece is.
-  - [] Any code that doesn't parse just print out if no piece is running or show an error notice if a piece is.
+  - [-] Get authorization / login working (for publishing).
   - [] Get tab-flipping to work properly if a piece hasn't been loaded succesfully yet.
-  - [] Get authorization / login working (for publishing).
+  - [x] Add connection flashes to noise.

-- [] Add connection flash to world.
+- [-] Add connection flash to world.
 - [] User world persistence with floating command notifications.
 - [] How to handle multiple handled users in the same room.
      (Make primary vs. a ghost type of view-only behavior?)